ahmadRMusa/oT2/Readme.md

 - `getSpeed`: returns speed as number
 - `setSpeed`: changes speed (`1` is normal speed)
 - `speed`: `'up'` or `'down'`
+- `destroy`: player becomes inactive and removes all markup from page

 #### Player drivers